nodejs/node/doc/api/http.md

 the data is read it will consume memory that can eventually lead to a 'process out of memory' error.

-*Note*: Node.js does not check whether Content-Length and the length of the body which has been transmitted are equal or not.
+Node.js does not check whether Content-Length and the length of the body which has been transmitted are equal or not.

 The request implements the [Writable Stream][] interface.
 This is an